Rohitsaini0121/Project-dac/README.md

-this is an unustruction file to the repo.
+this is an instruction file to the repo.